 17. It follows from what has been said above about the English development that there is small room for such analysis as Dean Prosser's, since there is little to analyse.
-De lege lata, the task is, rather, to adopt any national definition of the notion of privacy, or of the interest or interests worthy of protection, and subsequently to examine to what extent, and in what cases, the well-established common law actions in tort provide such protection. is natural that the American experience is used for the definition.
+De lege lata, the task is, rather, to adopt any rational definition of the notion of privacy, or of the interest or interests worthy of protection, and subsequently to examine to what extent, and in what cases, the well-established common law actions in tort provide such protection.
+It is natural that the American experience is used for the definition.
 The course of action thus described seems in fact to have been adopted by recent writers on the subject.
-(43) Textbooks - where privacy does not take a large place, for obvious reasons - usually do without more precise definitions.
-In the 7th edition of Winfield on Tort (1963, pp. 726 ff.) a distinction is made between "privacy of property" and "personal privacy"; in Salmond on The Law of Torts (14th ed., 1965, 5 5(1), pp. 22 ff.), Dean Prosser's classification is used.
+Textbooks-where privacy does not take a large place, for obvious reasons-usually do without more precise definitions.
+In the 7th edition of Winfield on Tort, 66 a distinction is made between "privacy of property" and "personal privacy"; in Salmond, 67 Dean Prosser's classification is used.
 It is also possible to analyse English case law (in the fields of defamation, passing off, copyright, trespass, breach of contract and nuisance and in the light of the principles relating to contempt of court) in terms of German theories and experience, although the technical difficulties opposed to such a comparison are obviously greater.
-A remarkable study of this kind is found in the German Government Bill of 1959 (see note 35 above).
+A remarkable study of this kind is found in the German Government Bill of 1959 (see note 41 above).